-An employer’s actions or inactions may be so bad, that employees can walk out and treat the employer’s actions or inactions as terminating their employment contract – this is known as constructive dismissal.
+An employer’s actions or inactions may be so bad that employees can lawfully resign and treat the employer’s actions or inactions as terminating their employment contract – this is known as constructive dismissal.
 However, this is not always the best option for an employee as we explain.

 Sometimes, employees see a constructive dismissal claim as a way of getting around restrictive covenants which would otherwise operate on termination of employment.
 The courts are in tune to this thinking.
 Therefore, extra special care is needed to the facts if the constructive dismissal claim leads to the employee claiming that post termination restrictions are at an end.